Chasing 99%: MNIST without CNN

 image

-Also the uniform number of neurons across layer posses a problem.
+Also, the uniform number of neurons across layers poses a problem.
 Because the layers never expand, the network can never recover or recombine features into a higher-dimensional space to make them linearly separable before the final classification.

 Version 4